 - Metafile: Some EPS files originating on PC contain a Windows Metafile preview.
 WMF or Windows Metafile is the PC equivalent of the Macintosh PICT file format.

 The preview image has a fixed resolution, which is usually 72 dpi.
-If you enlarge an EPS file in a document, the preview image is stretched and may become ‘blocky’ and lacking of detail.
+If you enlarge an EPS file in a document, the preview image is stretched and may become ‘blocky’ and lacking in detail.
 This does not necessarily mean that the EPS-data themselves will degrade in quality.
 As long as the EPS-file only contains text and vector graphics, scaling it does not affect its quality.

 If you print a file containing an EPS-image on a non-PostScript printer, it is usually the preview image that gets printed.
 The preview image is ignored when you print to a PostScript device.

-Although an EPS file contains PostScript data, you cannot always sent it straight to a printer to have it printed.
+Although an EPS file contains PostScript data, you cannot always send it straight to a printer to have it printed.
 Some interpreters cannot handle the preview data that may be included in the EPS file.
-Others don’t output the file because the ‘showpage” operator is missing.
+Others don’t output the file because the ‘showpage’ operator is missing.
 It can also happen that the printer does process the job but outputs a blank page because the content of the EPS-file was located outside the printable area.

 EPS-files can contain PostScript level 2 operators that make it impossible to output the file on an old PostScript level 1 device.